 - 4cm cutter

-1) Heat the oven to 220C/210C Fan/Gas mark 7 and line a baking tray(s) - place tray in the oven to start heating with the oven!
+- Heat the oven to 220C/210C Fan/Gas mark 7 and line a baking tray(s) - place tray in the oven to start heating with the oven

-2) Mix together the flour, butter, mustard powder, cayenne pepper, and salt – rub together until the butter has essentially disappeared and the texture of all the mixture is like breadcrumbs - alternatively, put all of the same ingredients into a food processor and mix until the breadcrumbs texture is created!
+- Mix together the self raising flour, unsalted butter, mustard powder, cayenne pepper, and salt then rub together until the butter has essentially disappeared and the texture of all the mixture is like breadcrumbs - alternatively, put all of the same ingredients into a food processor and mix until the breadcrumbs texture is created!

 - Mix in the grated cheese, and then pour in 75% of the milk